Kimyan07/CS412-ELECTIVE1-Adaptive-Rule-CPP/README.md

 This project is a simple C++ console program for an e-learning application.
 It uses two if-then rules to check a student's study behavior and give different recommendations.

 The program asks for information such as past exam searches, quiz attempts, quiz score, and the topic being studied.
-It then checks the conditions of the two rules and displays a recommendation based on the student's answers.
+It then checks the conditions of the two rules and displays a recommendation based on the user answers.

 ## Adaptive Rules